verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 Developing and deploying an application to Verrazzano consists of a few steps.
 1. Package the application as a Docker image.
 2. Publish the application to a container registry.
-3. Applying the application's Verrazzano Application Model to the Verrazzano Management Cluster.
+3. Apply the application's Verrazzano Application Model to the Verrazzano Management Cluster.
-4. Applying the application's Verrazzano Binding Model on the Verrazzano Management Cluster.
+4. Apply the application's Verrazzano Binding Model to the Verrazzano Management Cluster.

 This guide does not provide full details for the first two steps.
 An existing example application Docker image has been packaged and published for use.